 When he is not playing with music on the radio he can be found going to concerts, riding his motorcycle, travelling or doing something active in the great outdoors of the Pacific Northwest.

-Favorite desert island albums - Elvis Costello (My Aim is True), Nirvana (Smells like Teen Spirit), X (LA), Led Zeppelin (Led Zeppelin) and Kings of Leon (Only By The Night).
+Top Three Songs or Artists: Elvis Costello (My Aim is True), Nirvana (Smells like Teen Spirit), X (LA), Led Zeppelin (Led Zeppelin).

 Max grew up in Hartford, Connecticut.
 Before his first words, he learned how to use the sound system, putting on his favorite, “Can’t Touch This,” by M.C.
 Hammer and dancing around the living room.
 With this in mind, his father began his musical education early with introductions to The Beatles, Beach Boys and Radiohead; then it was on to Sonic Youth, Pixies, The Flaming Lips and even Ella Fitzgerald (his mother’s doing).
 His life has been enveloped with exploration of new sounds from the ever expanding indie rock music scene.
 From Jack White’s latest guitar riff, to the Decemberist’s latest dirigible reference, Max lives and dies to make the perfect playlist for your listening pleasure.

 Top Three Songs or Artists (currently): Lord Huron (Ancient Names, Part 1), Andrew Bird (Roma Fade), Four Tet (You Are Loved)